Reflux Nephropathy: Causes, Symptoms, Treatment

 This will lead to a urine output of say 6.5 x 300 mls = about 2L (well 1950 mls!), based on drinking 2.5L a day (500 mls insensible loss).

-6. Lining – the bladder is lined specialised type of cells called transitional epithelial cells, which allow the bladder to stretch as it fills with urine.
+6. Lining – the bladder is lined with specialised type of cells called transitional epithelial cells, which allow the bladder to stretch as it fills with urine.

 8. Muscle – of the bladder wall is a smooth muscle called the detrusor muscle.
 It contracts to expel urine during urination.